Museum of the Home: Architecture

+Listing

 Several structures connected with the museum are listed on the National Heritage List for England.
 The main museum building is Grade I listed and the niche in the northwest corner of the forecourt of the museum is listed Grade II*.
 The forecourt wall, gates and railings to the museum are also Grade II* listed, and the two K6 telephone boxes on Kingsland Road outside the museum are listed Grade II.
-In 2021 the museum reopened following an extensive rebuilding programme.